HadiDadkhah99/StarOfLife/README.md

 # StarOfLife
-The mini php frame work
+The mini php frame work for api

 ## At the first you need add Main file on your project: